 Summarizing this is a really nice and easy way to define and to use new operators in Matlab.
-For further information see [6].
+For further information see Matlab (1997).

+2 Performance issues

-2. Performance issues.
-The nice working in Matlab is, there may be a severe penalty when using lowlevel operators.
-Matlab is a Matrix Laboratory, and extensive use of scalar operators causes much computing time due to interpretation overhead.
+The nice working in Matlab is, there may be a severe interpretation time penalty when using low-level operators.
+Matlab is a Matrix Laboratory, and extensive use of scalar operators causes much interpretation overhead.
 Consider the following four ways of writing a matrix multiplication in Matlab, timing for multiplication of two randomly generated 200×200 matrices included.

 '''

 n = 200; A = rand(n); B = rand(n);

 C = zeros(n);

 tic

 for i=1:n

 for j=1:n

 for k=1:n

 C(i,j) = C(i,j) + A(i,k)B(k,j);

 end

 end

 end

 toc

+'''

+'''

 C = zeros(n);

 tic

 for i=1:n

 for j=1:n

 C(i,j) = C(i,j) + A(i,:)B(:,j);

 end

 end

 toc

 C = zeros(n);

 tic

 for i=1:n

 C(i,:) = C(i,:) + A(i,:)B;

 end

 toc

 C = zeros(n);

 tic

 C = AB;

 toc

 '''

-The following table for a 300 MHz Pentium I Laptop shows the interpretation overhead.
+The following table for a 300 MHz Pentium I Laptop shows the interpretation overhead in Mflop.

-3 loops 2 loops 1 loop no loop time [sec] 104.2 2.7 0.14 0.046
+3 loops 2 loops 1 loop no loop

-TABLE 2.1.
+Mflop 0.05 1.9 36 44

+Table 1.
 Interpretation overhead

 The table clearly shows that minimization of interpretation overhead is mandatory if the system shall not be restricted to toy problems.
-Consider interval matrix multiplication as our model problem.
+In the following, consider interval matrix multiplication as our model problem.

-The problem is, however, that current implementations of interval matrix operations use a top-down 3-loop approach, similar to the first one presented before.
+Current implementations of interval matrix operations mostly use a topdown 3-loop approach, similar to the first one presented before.
 According to the above table this is much too slow in an interpretative system.
-However, even when using programming languages with highly optimized compilers such as Fortran or C, this top-down approach is very expensive in terms of computing time: The most inner loop is an interval operation, thus contataining if-statements and case-distinctions.
-Such code can barly be optimized by a compiler.
+However, even when using programming languages with highly optimized compilers such as Fortran or C, this top-down approach is very expensive in terms of computing time: The most inner loop is an interval operation, thus containing if-statements and case-distinctions.
+Such code can hardly be optimized by a compiler.

-The effect of lack of optimization, of different sequence of the loops and more subtle methods like unrolled loops shall be demonstrated in the following.
-We restrict ourselve to pure floating point computations, no additional slow-down by interval computations present.
+The effect of lack of optimization, of different sequencing of the loops and more subtle methods like unrolled loops shall be demonstrated in the following.
+For the moment, we restrict ourselve to pure floating point computations, no additional slow-down by interval computations present.